idefix-code/idefix/doc/source/reference/outputs.rst

 * VTK files (.vtk) are Visualation Toolkit files, which are easily readable by visualisation softwares such as `Paraview <https://www.paraview.org/>`_ or `Visit <https://wci.llnl.gov/simulation/computer-codes/visit>`_.
 A set of python methods is also provided to read vtk file from your python scripts in the `pytools` directory.
+* XDMF files (eXtensible Data Model and Format) is a common format used in many HPC codes, which is easily readable by visualisation softwares such as `Paraview <https://www.paraview.org/>`_ or `Visit <https://wci.llnl.gov/simulation/computer-codes/visit>`_.
+The XDMF format relies on the HDF5 format and therefore requires *Idefix* to be configured with HDF5 support.
 * user-defined analysis files.
 These are totally left to the user.
 They usually consist of ascii tables defined by the user, but they can be anything.